apache/camel-website/content/blog/2022/02/camel315-whatsnew/index.md

 We also plan to integrate with [Quarkus Dev UI](https://quarkus.io/guides/dev-ui), so you will have a lot of Camel consoles when using Camel on Quarkus.
+### Camel Kafka

+We refactored the commit management code to simplify the maintenance, reduce the incidence of bugs and support the new features planned for future releases.

+The Kafka client was upgraded to version 3.1.0.
+The Kafka component remains backwards compatible with older Kafka versions.
 ### Quarkus

 The upcoming Camel Quarkus 2.8 release will be upgraded to Camel 3.15.